ang-yu/cdgd/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of cdgd is to …
+The goal of cdgd is to implement the causal decomposition of group disparities of Yu and Elwert (2022).

 ## Installation